Phelixdog/hw2-starter/README.md

 ### 4. Testing your code

 Once you've written your code you can execute the python file flipit_test.py, which will try your solution for several test cases of size 2, 3, 4 and 5.
-You can see the results that our model solution generates for this test file in flipit_test.out.
+You can see the results that our model solution generates for this test file in sample_output.txt.
 While your answers might differ from the ones we've given, they should be similar.
 Our model solution uses use an admissible heuristic, so the lengths of the solutions fund are the shortest ones possible.
 Do check your answers to see if they make sense.

 ### 5. Some questions to answer